baptisteruiz/SPARTA/README.md

 #### `sparta esmecata` required inputs

-`sparta esmecata` can be run with different inputs but always two are required:
+`sparta esmecata` requires one input:

 - `taxon abundance` (with the `-p` parameter): a csv file indicating the taxonomic affiliatiosn of the organisms the sampels and their abundance: